sburl/Simulating-Candyland/README.md

 # Simulating Candyland

-Candyland is a weird game because it is entirely deterministic.
+Candyland has never been a game I've particularly enjoyed because it is entirely deterministic.
+While not so fun to play, this means it has some sort of fun probability distribution we can find with a monte carlo method.

-@jakevdp did a similar project with <a href="http://jakevdp.github.io/blog/2017/12/18/simulating-chutes-and-ladders/">Chutes & Ladders</a> so I thought I might try with candyland.
+@jakevdp gave me the idea with his analysis of <a href="http://jakevdp.github.io/blog/2017/12/18/simulating-chutes-and-ladders/">Chutes & Ladders</a>